tatecarson/waters-sonic-signatures/slides.md

 Looking at the color coding - red indicates high values, yellow is mid-range, and dark blue shows lower values.
 For NP and AEI, higher values (redder colors) contribute to calmness, while for M and AR, lower values (bluer colors) make a scene feel more calm.

 When we arrange the scenes by their overall calmness score, patterns emerge that align with narrative function.
 The calmest scenes at the top - like Nostalghia Scene16 and Scene05 - feature gentle dripping rain and distant reverberation.
-These precisely correspond to moments of ritual, memory, and threshold experiences in the films.
+These precisely correspond to moments of ritual, memory, and threshold experiences.

 In contrast, the scenes at the bottom from Solaris display denser water movements and correspond to narrative climaxes or emotional confrontations.
-This quantitative approach reveals how Tarkovsky's sonic strategies actively reinforce his signature contemplative narrative structure - it's not just aesthetic preference, but a carefully calibrated technique linking sound design to narrative function.
+This quantitative approach reveals how Tarkovsky's sonic strategies actively reinforce his signature contemplative narrative structure.
 -->

 ---